TreyLiebscher/storyBank/README.md

 https://aqueous-inlet-15627.herokuapp.com/app/

 ## About
-StoryBank is an app that allows users to create an account and then upload stories along with images into folders that they name and color.
+StoryBank is an web application that allows users to create an account and then upload stories along with images into folders that they name and color.
 If a user wishes, they may set their stories to 'public' status and the story will then be visible whenever any user views the 'discover' section of the app

 ## Technologies used: